To Rum

 (Yet what’s REALLY civilized is single-malt Scotch, and if there’s anything more disreputable than a Scottish writer, I don’t know what that is.
 Read Robert Burns’ couplet on female sex organs, and then come back to me, rolling your eyes – but don’t you dare, darling, tell me I told you so.
 I know I told you and, as is normal, you didn’t listen.)

 What really deserves the vilification?
-Single-malt Scotch.
+The aforementioned single-malt Scotch.
 It’s classy.
 It’s strong as anything.
 It’s somewhat famous.
 And it will get you drunk – not like Everclear, which doesn’t intoxicate you, so much as it sneaks up on your non-dominant side and delivers a blow to your parietal lobe – but it’s effective.

 Why is the rum gone?
 Because I ain’t no liquor snob, that’s why.